-Decision packages should represent significant, discrete decisions.
+Decision packages should represent discrete decisions

-Each decision package will appear as one line with a positive or negative amount in the Recommendation Summary and should represent a significant, discrete budget decision.
+Each decision package will appear as one line with a positive or negative amount in the RecSum and should represent a discrete budget decision.
 Craft your decision packages so related items are grouped together, but do not obscure or combine separate decisions.
 The budget decision hinges on the stated performance objective or outcome being addressed.

 Example: Seven new driver's license examining stations are proposed to expand geographic coverage and reduce client waiting time.

-The performance objective in this case is singular (i.e., expanding coverage and reducing wait times).
+The performance objective in this case is singular (e.g., expanding coverage and reducing wait times).
 While the location of the examining stations is a necessary component of meeting the objective, the location of each station is not a separate budget decision.
 In this case, the agency would submit one decision package.